 A representative sample of his construction litigation experience includes:

 - Representation of a national developer to pursue claims involving a west coast high rise time share project;

 - Representation of a national developer defending claims in a Boston condominium project;

 - Representation of the receiver of a national electrical contractor in arbitration concerning the $1.3 billion dollar Utah Data Center constructed by the Army Corps of Engineers for the National Security Agency;

-- Representation of the owner in litigation related to engineering and construction defects present in a major Cathedral complex;
+- Representation of the owner in litigation related to engineering and construction defects in an iconic west coast Cathedral complex;

 - Representation of a Fortune 500 company in litigation over a refinery project;